-- 4.7 Following the announcement of the 2016/17 2019/20 Local Government Finance Settlement the Authority faces a significant reduction in the level of government grant support over this period.
-The reduction in Government support over this period has meant the Authority faces at least an £11.0m financial challenge, assuming all budget assumptions remain valid.
-The Authority approved a financial plan to meet this challenge at the 2016/17 Budget meeting on 25th February 2016 and ratified the plan at the 2017/18 Budget meeting on 23rd February 2017. - 4.8 Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year; - 4.9 The Authority's proposals to deliver the approved savings required in the current financial plan involves significant rationalisation of front line and support services.
-The Authority has already reduced the number of front line appliances from 42 to 22 wholetime and 4 retained appliances.
-It also has plans to merge a number of fire stations that will see the number of stations fall from 25 to 22.
-In order to deliver the required savings by 2019/20 the Authority will need to further reduce the number of firefighters and consider the most efficient and effective to maintain appliance and fire station availability.
+- 4.7 Following the announcement of the 2016/17 2019/20 Local Government Finance Settlement the Authority faced a significant reduction in the level of government grant support over this period.
+The reduction in Government support over this period has meant the Authority faces at least an £11m financial challenge, assuming all budget assumptions remain valid.
+The Authority approved a financial plan to meet this challenge at the 2016/17, Budget Authority meeting, and ratified the plan at the 2017/18 Budget Authority meeting and again at the 2018/19 Budget Authority meeting on 22nd February 2018. - 4.8 Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year; - 4.9 The Authority's proposals to deliver the approved savings required in the current financial plan involves significant rationalisation of front line and support services.
+The Authority has already reduced the number of front line appliances from 42 to 22 whole-time and 4 retained appliances.
+It also has plans to merge a number of fire stations that will see the number of stations fall from 24 to 22.
+In order to deliver the required savings by 2019/20 the Authority will need to continue with its plan to reduce the number of firefighters to 620 (FTE) by 2018, and consider to ensure that appliance and fire station availability is the most efficient and effective possible within the available resources.
 The Authority has and will continue to consult with the Merseyside community on any changes to its strategic plans to deliver the operational changes as part of the IRMP planning process.
 The Authority will need to ensure its control frameworks deliver the required efficiencies and improvements. - 4.9.1 The assumptions made in the medium term financial plan, particularly around inflation, pay awards, firefighter pension contributions and future government grants (whilst based on the best information available) are subject to potential change in such volatile times.
 The delivery of the savings in cash terms also assumes an estimate of the rate of staff turnover and in particular firefighter retirements.
 Taken together these factors result in a significant potential risk to the Authority's medium term financial plan.
 Reliable monitoring and forecasting processes are in place and the Treasurer will ensure any variation to assumptions made in the medium term financial plan are identified at the earliest possible time.
 The Financial Review reports will keep Members informed on the impact of any variation to the assumptions in the financial plan and recommended corrective action.
 SMG will work to develop a range of contingency plans for managing risks.